tkolsrud/OOP-Pokemon/README.md

 ## Expand your game

-1. We'll start working with actual web pages in the next couple of days, but see if you can make the UI stuff display on the webpage somehow.
+1. We'll start working with actual web pages in the next couple of days, but see if you can make the UI stuff display/update on the webpage somehow.
-2. You could:
+2. You could also:
   * Display the past-played cards.
   * Style your cards to _actually look like cards_ and add an image to each.
   * Research the DOM and event listeners and set up your cards to "flip" from a card back (the image folder has a file called `cardback.png`) to the actual card image.
 We will officially cover this topic in the next couple of days, but just see what you can get done.
+  * See if you can use clicking on various HTML elements cause the game to play.
+  * Do other cool stuff!
 3. Look at the Pokemon cards and add additional Pokemon data to the card objects.
 Have your cards fight and win the ["real" Pokemon card game way](http://www.wikihow.com/Play-With-Pok%C3%A9mon-Cards).